 In the afternoon, sample locally produced wine at two Rovinj Wineries.
 Be back at the harbor in time to set sail for dolphin spotting on an evening sunset cruise.

-Day 5 Alternative: Pula Day Trip or Boat Trip
+Day 5 Alternative: Pula Day Trip or Boat Excursion

-Those who prefer to always be on the move can opt for another day trip from Rovinj – either on land or by sea.
+Those who prefer to always be on the move can opt for another side trip from Rovinj – either on land or by sea.

 Day Trip to Pula